-We remain available to discuss any or all of the below with the Board:
+We request a report on the current County Legislative Platform for 2021, and we remain available to discuss any or all of the below with the Board.

 - 1. Advocate for the redesignation of cannabis as an agricultural crop, and cannabis cultivation, on-farm drying, processing, and packaging as an agricultural activity, in the CA Food and Agriculture Code, rather than its current designation as an agricultural product in the Business and Professions Code. - a.
 On 12/8/2020, the Board of Supervisors moved to direct staff to explore redesignating cannabis as an agricultural activity.
-In our comments, we highlighted our support for this movement but specified that the redesignation at the County-level would not likely resolve the CEQA issue for Phase 1 operators without a complimentary change in designation at the state level. - 2.
-Advocate for the inclusion of licensed cannabis businesses in access to disaster relief and grant programs made available by the State to non-cannabis businesses.
+In our comments, we highlighted our support for this movement but specified that the redesignation at the County-level would not likely resolve the CEQA issue for Phase 1 operators without a complimentary change in designation at the state level. - Advocate for the inclusion of licensed cannabis businesses in access to disaster relief and grant programs made available by the State to non-cannabis businesses.